Reestablishment of the episcopal hierarchy in the Netherlands: Prelude to the re-establishment

 The de jure position of the Catholic Church in the Netherlands improved when the Batavian Republic declared the separation of Church and State in 1796.
 The different denominations would have equal rights.
 Some of the Catholic church buildings, which the Protestants seized in the 16th century, were returned.
 The Catholic community began to organise itself again; newspapers, magazines and schools were created.
 State regulation remained however: wearing clerical clothing in public and ringing church bells were not allowed for example.

 Napoleon Bonaparte and Pope Pius VII solved a number of pending issues between church and state with the Concordat of 1801.
 New apostolic vicariates were set up to prepare for a future re-establishment of the dioceses.
 The Diocese of Antwerp was abolished and North Brabant, which used to be a part of it, became the Apostolic Vicariate of Breda.
 The Diocese of Roermond was also abolished and divided between the Dioceses of Liege and of Aachen (Germany).
 The last bishop of Roermond, Jan Baptist Robert baron van Velde tot Melroy en Sart-Bomal, was appointed vicar of the new Apostolic Vicariate of Grave-Nijmegen in 1801.
 The Vicariate of Ravenstein-Megen, then part of the Diocese of Liège, became the Apostolic Vicariate of Ravenstein-Megen.

 The "Ministry of Roman Catholic Worship Affairs" (Ministerie van Zaken der Rooms-Katholieke Eredienst) was founded in the Kingdom of Holland.
 The king received certain rights to intervene in ecclesiastical organisation.
-From 1812 - at this point the Netherlands was a part of Napoleon I Bonaparte's empire France - the so-called "extinction acts" (uitstervingsbesluiten) would prevent monasteries from accepting new members, its ultimate purpose being the elimination of monastic orders.
+From 1812 - at this point the Netherlands was a part of Napoleon I Bonaparte's French Empire - the so-called "extinction acts" (uitstervingsbesluiten) would prevent monasteries from accepting new members, its ultimate purpose being the elimination of monastic orders.